TPYBoard/MAX31865/docs/library/index.rst

    uctypes.rst

-.. only:: port_pyboard
+.. only:: port_tpyboard

-   Libraries specific to the pyboard
+   Libraries specific to the tpyboard
    ---------------------------------

    The following libraries are specific to the pyboard.